Runtime Interface

 main()

-In registration mode, developers need to inherit the ModuleBase base class to create their own Module and implement methods such as Initialize and Start.
-Then, they register this Module with the Core instance before calling the Initialize method.
-This approach maintains a clear Module boundary.
+In registration mode, developers need to inherit the ModuleBase base class to create their own Module, and implement methods such as Initialize, Start, etc., then register this Module to the Core instance before the Core instance calls the Initialize method.
+In this mode, there is still a relatively clear Module boundary.

-For more information about the ModuleBase base class, please refer to the ModuleBase documentation.
+For information about the ModuleBase base class, please refer to the ModuleBase documentation.

-Here is a simple example demonstrating how to write your own module and register it with the Core instance:
+Here is a simple example showing how to write your own module and register it to the Core instance:

 import threading